How to Add Music to Your Homeschool Program

 Learning music theory is a must if your homeschool student is interested in pursuing a music major or wants to play with your church worship team.

 - Some music theory is included in private music lessons, but it’s always good to have a separate music theory course.

-- Did you know that many colleges offer scholarships for music majors as well as students in other majors who will participate in the school choir or orchestra?
+- Did you know that many colleges offer scholarships for music majors as well as students in other majors who are willing to participate in the college choir or orchestra?

 Sing a New Song!

 Go ahead and add some music to your homeschool!